Introducing ContextClue Graph Builder — an open-source toolkit that extracts knowledge graphs from PDFs, reports, and tabular data!

 Big data refers to the massive amounts of information generated every second from a variety of sources, like social media platforms, online transactions, IoT devices, and more.
 But it’s not just the sheer volume that makes big data important.
 It’s how you can analyze and use it to uncover patterns, trends, and insights.

-• Volume: Refers to the enormous amount of data generated every second.
-With the rise of IoT, social media, and digital transactions, businesses now collect and store data sets in terabytes and petabytes.
+Volume Refers to the enormous amount of data generated every second.
+With the rise of IoT, social media, and digital transactions, businesses now collect and store datasets measured in terabytes and petabytes.

-• Variety: Big data comes in various formats: structured, semi-structured, and unstructured.
-It includes text, images, videos, social media posts, sensor data, and more.
+Variety Big data comes in many formats—structured, semi-structured, and unstructured—including text, images, video, social posts, sensor output, and more.

-• Veracity: This refers to the reliability and accuracy of data.
-Given that big data is sourced from many different platforms and devices, it can often be incomplete, inconsistent, or inaccurate, necessitating data cleaning and validation.
+Veracity The reliability and accuracy of data.
+Because data originates from many heterogeneous sources, it can be incomplete, inconsistent, or noisy—requiring validation and cleansing.

-• Value: This is the usefulness of the data once it is processed and analyzed.
-Big data is only valuable if it provides actionable insights that can drive business decisions or innovation.
+Value The usefulness of data once processed and analyzed.
+Data only becomes valuable when it produces actionable insights that drive decisions or measurable business outcomes.

 Structured data